-ECx is defined as the concentration associated with x% response.
+ECx [is defined as] [means] the concentration associated with x% response.

-For classification purposes, Long-term hazard is the hazard of a chemical caused by its chronic toxicity following long-term exposure in the aquatic environment.
+[Long-term hazard, for classification purposes, means the hazard of a chemical caused by its chronic toxicity following long-term exposure in the aquatic environment.]

-NOEC is defined as the test concentration, immediately below the lowest tested concentration with statistically significant adverse effect.
-The No Observed Effect Concentration has no statistically significant adverse effect compared to the control.
+NOEC (No Observed Effect Concentration) [is defined as] [means] the test concentration immediately below the lowest tested concentration with statistically significant adverse effect.
+The NOEC has no statistically significant adverse effect compared to the control.